Example 3 - Distribute applications to Intrexx instances

 Accept the dialog with "OK" and then click on "Next".

-Request The request is defined in this dialog.
-We will first write the required data from the processing context or the logon information memory to the resource mapping.
+Request The request must be defined in this dialog.
+We will first write the required data from the processing context or the credential store to the resource mapping.

 Click on the icon to start the dialog for resource mapping.